skhabiri/skhabiri.github.io/_posts/2021-02-02-Hyperparameter Tuning in Neural Networks.md

 Hyperparameter tuning comes with a challenge.
 How can we compare models specified with different hyperparameters if our model's final error metric can vary somewhat erratically?
 How do we avoid just getting unlucky and selecting the wrong hyperparameter?
 This is a problem that to a certain degree we just have to live with as we test and test again.
 However, we can minimize it somewhat by pairing our experiments with Cross Validation to reduce the variance of our final accuracy values.

 ### Hyperparameters in Neural Networks
+Here we'll discuss trade-offs for commonly used hyperparamaters in neural networks.

 * **Batch Size:**
 Batch size determines how many observations the model is shown before it calculates loss/error and updates the model weights via gradient descent.
 You're showing the model enough observations that you have enough information to update the weights, but not such a large batch size that you don't get a lot of weight update iterations performed in a given epoch.
-Feed-forward Neural Networks aren't as sensitive to bach_size as other networks.
+Feed-forward Neural Networks aren't as sensitive to batch_size as other networks.
 Smaller batch sizes will also take longer to train.
 Keras defaults to batch size of 32.
 Increasing the minibatch size could lower the effective learning rate that provides stable convergence.

 * **Learning rate:**
-For a given number of epochs, a small learning rate may not reach the optimum point and under fit.
+For a given number of epochs, a small learning rate may not reach the optimum point and underfits.
 A very large learning rate can cause divergence behavior.

 * **Momentum:**
-Momentum is a property that decides the willingness of an optimizer to overshoot the minimum.
+Momentum is a property that decides the willingness of an optimizer to overshoot beyond a local minimum.
 Imagine a ball rolling down one side of a bowl and then up the opposite side a little bit before settling back to the bottom.
 The purpose of momentum is to try and escape local minima.

 * **Activation Function:**
 This is another hyperparameter to tune.
 Typically you'd want to use ReLU for hidden layers and either Sigmoid, or Softmax for output layers of binary and multi-class classification implementations respectively.